Tree Planting Events

 Arbor Day Celebration

 The City of Beaverton partnered with Friends of Trees to organize volunteers to plant native trees, shrubs and grass for the Hall Creek Enhancement project (CIP 3320).
 In 2012, Metro Council awarded a $354,304 Nature in the Neighborhood grant to the city to help fund the restoration of a 650-foot section of Hall Creek from SW 114th Ave to 117th Ave.
 The city planted 1,530 native plants and shrubs and 12,138 plugs of rush / sedge mix.

 Where: 3771 SW 114th Ave, Celebrate Arbor Day - Flyer

 Hall Creek Tree Care

-When: Sat, April 30, 9am – 12pm
+When: Saturday, April 30, 2016

 Native Planting Event